Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: Abstract

 \section{Abstract}

 Acoustic- and elastic-waveform inversion is an important and widely used method to reconstruct subsurface velocity image.
 Waveform inversion is a typical non-linear and ill-posed inverse problem.
 Existing physics-driven computational methods for solving waveform inversion suffer from the cycle skipping and local minima issues, and not to mention solving waveform inversion is computationally expensive.
-In this paper, we developed a real-time data-driven technique, VelocityGAN, to accurately reconstruct subsurface velocities.
-Our VelocityGAN is an end-to-end framework which can generate high-quality velocity images directly from the raw seismic waveform data.
-A series of numerical experiments are conducted on the synthetic seismic reflection data to evaluate the effectiveness and efficiency of VelocityGAN.
-We not only compare it with existing physics-driven approaches but also choose some deep learning frameworks as our data-driven baselines.
-The experiment results show that VelocityGAN outperforms the physics-driven waveform inversion methods and achieves the state-of-the-art performance among data-driven baselines.
+In recent years, data-driven methods become a promising way to solve the waveform inversion problem.
+However, most deep learning frameworks suffer from generalization and over-fitting issue.
+In this paper, we developed a real-time data-driven technique and we call it VelocityGAN, to accurately reconstruct subsurface velocities.
+Our VelocityGAN is built on a generative adversarial network (GAN) and trained end-to-end to learn a mapping function from the raw seismic waveform data to the velocity image.
+Different from other encoder-decoder based data-driven seismic waveform inversion approaches, our VelocityGAN learns regularization from data and further impose the regularization to the generator so that inversion accuracy is improved.
+We further develop a transfer learning strategy based on VelocityGAN to alleviate the generalization issue.
+A series of experiments are conducted on the synthetic seismic reflection data to evaluate the effectiveness, efficiency, and generalization of VelocityGAN.
+We not only compare it with existing physics-driven approaches and data-driven frameworks but also conduct several transfer learning experiments.
+The experiment results show that VelocityGAN achieves state-of-the-art performance among the baselines and can improve the generalization results to some extent.